 WHAT DO THEY DO?

 Mole crickets tunnel through the soil, often close to the soil surface, severing grass roots and causing the earth to bulge upwards.
 They also eat the roots and shoots of plants where they are tunneling, most commonly grasses.
 Mole cricket tunneling and feeding damage looks like ugly brown patches of dying or dead grass, which are typically replaced by weeds.
-Predators such as raccoons and armadillos may further dig up the turf to snack on the crickets, which creates even more of a mess.
+Predators such as raccoons, armadillos, and birds may further dig up the turf to snack on the crickets, which creates even more of a mess.

 WHEN ARE THEY ACTIVE?

 Mole crickets are active year-around in Florida, but do the most damage during spring (March through June) or fall (late August to early October) when they are mostly adults.
 Mole crickets have one generation per year, with eggs typically being laid in April and May.
 Not only can mole crickets tunnel through the soil, but the adults can also fly long distances.
 In fact, an adult male mole cricket will sit at the entrance to his tunnel and call for adult females, who fly in to find him.
 Mole crickets are nocturnal, which means they are actively calling, tunneling, and flying at night.

 HOW CAN I TELL IF I HAVE MOLE CRICKETS?

 An easy way to determine whether there are mole crickets in your yard is to mix 1.5 fluid ounces of liquid dishwashing soap into 2 gallons of water and pour the mixture over 4 square feet of turf.
 If there are live mole crickets tunneling in the soil within that area, they will crawl to the surface to get some fresh air in under three minutes.
 If two to four mole crickets appear within three minutes of application, corrective action is justified.